Italian entry into World War I: A bidding war: bargaining with both sides

 The reaction in Italy was divided: former Prime Minister Giovanni Giolitti was furious over Italy's decision to go to war against its two long-time former allies.
 Giolitti claimed that Italy would fail in the war, predicting high numbers of mutinies, Austro-Hungarian occupation of even more Italian territory.
 He warned that the failure would produce a catastrophic rebellion that would destroy the liberal-democratic monarchy and the liberal-democratic secular institutions of the state.
-Sonnino made the decision and ignored Giolitti's dire predictions, which came horribly true.
+Sonnino made the decision and ignored Giolitti's dire predictions, which actually became true in some way due to the post-war rise of Fascism.

 One major result was that Italian nationalism was greatly strengthened and became a major force at both elite and popular levels until 1945, when popular democracy became a much more important force.